izzyacademy/kafka-powered-realtime-search/README.md

 # Kafka-Powered Realtime Search

+Welcome.
+In this tutorial, we walk you through how to use Kafka Connect to sync up datastores with your search stores.

 ## Setting up the Relative Volumes for Kafka and MySQL

-Navigate to the compose/kraft folder and create folders that will be mounted as volumes in the docker compose scripts.
+Navigate to the compose/kraft directory and create folders that will be mounted as volumes in the docker compose scripts.

 We need to create the following data directories inside the compose/kraft folder/directory: